 If it’s your mortgage itself that’s straining your finances, you might want to consider not having one.
 You might not want to consider this option because you love your home and don’t want to move out, and that’s understandable.

-With Sell and Stay by EasyKnock, you don't have to choose.
-EasyKnock will buy your home from you, giving you an agreed-upon percentage of your equity and releasing you from your mortgage.
+With a sale-leaseback, you don’t have to choose.
+Through a sale-leaseback, you can sell your home, converting home equity into cash and releasing you from your mortgage.
 But instead of moving out, you become a rent-paying tenant and can stay until you choose to move or re-purchase your home.